Stephen-Seo/SFML_GameEngine/README.md

 # Compiling

-Gradle builds with the expectation that the host platform is Arch Linux 64-bit with multilib-gcc and mingw-w64 installed.
+Gradle builds with the expectation that the host platform is Arch Linux 64-bit with multilib-devel and mingw-w64-toolchain installed.
 If your platform is different, build using cmake instead.
 The CMakeLists.txt file is located in src/

 ## Building with Gradle